LEARN ABOUT AIMEE

 -

 Consistent, Reliable Service: Our communities need dependable ferry access.
-I will push for stable scheduling and restored routes that meet local needs.
+I will push for enforcing fixed, published stable scheduling with and restored routes that meet local needs.

 -

 Support for Ferry Workers: A strong AMHS depends on a skilled workforce.
-I’ll support investment in the people who keep the system running.
+I’ll support investment in the people who keep the system running with local hiring preferences.

 -